Massage before the internet age

 Next objection: “I don’t know anything about web design.
 I cannot build a website.”
 Let’s set this one straight.
 Just a few years ago I knew nothing about websites or web design, but I knew I needed one.

-I was in my fifties already and I did not grow up in the internet generation.
-I still managed to build one of the biggest massage websites online all by myself.
+When I started out with online work, I was in my fifties already.
+I certainly had not grown up in the internet generation, but I still managed to build one of the biggest massage websites online all by myself.
 Take a look at thaihealingmassage.com.

 If I can do this, you can do it too!
 I never had any special skills or knowledge.
 I just built up the site over time.
 Nowadays you don’t have to be a geek to make a website by yourself.
 It is really not so difficult.
 Just try it!